-As required by the Act, a sample of large fires was analyzed.
-Fires were selected by evaluating the DOI jurisdictions in order to represent a range of multiple geographic areas, costs and suppression management strategies.
-This approach was designed to concisely survey the broad variation in circumstances across DOI landscapes and to ensure the availability and sufficiency of data and information for reporting purposes.
-Using sampling to draw broad conclusions related to large wildfires can be challenging because each wildfire entails a unique combination of environmental conditions, risks, management objectives, resource availability and application, and incident management options, strategies, and decisions.
+As required by P.L.
+115-141, a sample of large fires was analyzed.
+The sample represents a range of geographic areas as well as size, cost, and suppression strategies.
+Using sampling to draw broad conclusions related to large wildfires can be challenging because each wildfire has a unique combination of environmental conditions; risks; management objectives; resource availability and application; and incident management options, strategies, and decisions.